gabrielrovesti/gabrielrovesti/README.md

 ## 🏆 Achievements

-- Awarded as one of the best 50 STEM Students in all of UniPD in 2023-2024 (only one of Computer Science)
+- Awarded as one of the best 50 STEM Students in all of UniPD in 2023-2024 (only one of Computer Science M.Sc.) by merit - 39th
 - Second Place in the "Accattivante ed Accessibile" Competition about web accessibility creation (12/2022)
 - Multiple Academic Merit Scholarships between High School and University (4 to count)
 - Bronze medals and a cup in interregional karate competitions (FIJLKAM)